gabrielleuzinger/Shampoo-Sales/Report/Shampoo Sales.md

 In this section, we explore the characteristics of the dataset, including its dimensions and characteristics of its variables.

 The dataset contains only two columns and 36 lines.
-The first column of the dataset contains strings denoting the month number and the second column cotains integers denoting the number of passengers for that month.
+The first column of the dataset contains strings denoting the month number and the second column cotains integers denoting the number of sales for that month.

 ```python